It’s not how we’ve always done it, and that’s a good thing. A guide to creating a customer experience with a millennial state of mind.

 The use of screen recorder, snipping tools, and a GIF creator completely cuts through wordy, textual barriers to deliver precise communication.
 This is the authentic, efficient, no-extras communication and also the sleek, streamlined communication tools that optimize the customer experience.

-Customer support teams using product management tools like screen record and screen share mitigate time-consuming (and frustration-inducing) processes.
+Customer support teams using product management tools like a screen recorder and screen share mitigate time-consuming (and frustration-inducing) processes.
 These tools help them promote the effectiveness of their product and actively soothe the customers who are most likely to churn.
 Utilizing these tools creates an experience where information is clearly stated without pain points that arise when using chat, phone calls and tutorials that don’t cover specific questions.

 A study by Wyzowl reported that 72% of people would rather use video over text to learn about a product or a service.
 Knowing that: